zzfz1/Full-Stack-Development-Group3/README.md

 ### Contributing
 Specify how others can contribute to the project.
 Include guidelines for submitting bug reports, feature requests, or pull requests.
 Mention any coding conventions or standards to follow.
 Provide contact information or links to the issue tracker or discussion forum.

-### License
-Indicate the license under which the project is distributed.
-Include any additional terms or conditions if necessary.
-You can provide a summary of the license and/or include the full license text in a separate file.